Are you an art lover planning a trip to Italy? Here’s my guide to the 25 best museums in Italy.

 The structure is remarkable.
 It shows that Romans didn’t just build with columns and pediments.
 Powered by concrete, this urban structure was light filled, with windows and atriums.

 Now, you can take an amazing virtual tour of Trajan’s Market from your couch.

-The Pinacoteca di Brera is housed inside the beautiful late 17th century Palazzo Brera near the Duomo.
+The Pinacoteca di Brera is housed inside the beautiful late 17th century Palazzo Brera near the Duomo in Milan.
 The museum has a magnificent collection of Italian art, especially religious-themed works.
-It’s one of the best museums you’ve never heard of.
+It’s one of the best museums in Italy that you’ve never heard of.